ravi312/articleTurtle/draft-v1.md

 ![](./img/ch.png)

-The second example is standing on the shoulder of the community. turtle Graphics indeed has a rich repository of projects online.
+The second example is standing on the shoulder of the community. turtle Graphics indeed has a rich repository of projects online (https://turtle.sugarlabs.org/).
 To ease the navigation of the participants, we curated turtle Art challenges at one place.
 This acts as the idea zone and showcase for the diversity of projects which are possible and already attempted by several people.
 Here is the link of [turtleArt Challenge Wiki.](https://metastudio.org/t/turtleart-challenges-wiki/4036/8)

 The third case is indeed a very interesting one which we didn't anticipate.
 This is also an example of how contextual connections can emerge unexpectedly and trigger serendipitous exploration in the form of project challenges which becomes personally meaningful for some participants.